Ava Gardner Museum is Still Standing,

 “The museum’s remaining goal is $65,000 and with continued support from the community, we plan on being here another 30 years, protecting Ava’s legacy, and sharing her incredible story to new generations that have discovered vintage film and love the Golden Age of Hollywood stars and fashion,” stated Lynell Seabold, Museum Director.

 The Ava Gardner Museum is a charitable 501 c 3 organization and donations are tax deductible.
+It is located at 325 E. Market Street, Smithfield, NC.
 To receive additional information, visit the museum website, www.avagardner.org or call the museum at 919-934-5830.